Rescuers deploy drone to search for trapped workers in flooded Himalayan tunnel

 By Alasdair Pal

-Some 204 people remain unaccounted for since Sunday's disaster in Uttarakhand, most of them workers at the Tapovan Vishnugad hydroelectric project or at Rishiganga, a smaller dam which was swept away in the flood.
+Some 204 people remain unaccounted for since Sunday's disaster in the northern state of Uttarakhand, most of them workers at the Tapovan Vishnugad hydroelectric project or at Rishiganga, a smaller dam which was swept away in the flood.

 So far rescuers have retrieved the bodies of 32 people from mountainsides and further downstream the Dhauliganga river, the state police said.